dylanjcastillo/twitter-sentiment-tracker/README.md

 7. Run `sh run-docker-sh` in the your root directory of your project

 8. That's all!
-You're LIVE now!
+It's ALIVE!

 # Limitations